 They’re hoping you’ll fall for them.

-Defy Tucson, an indoor entertainment and trampoline park, is coming to town with plans to open this summer.
+Defy Tucson, an indoor entertainment and trampoline park, is coming to town next year.

 The company has leased the more than 41,000-square-foot space that formerly housed JCPenney Home Store at 4861 N. Stone Ave., on the corner with East River Road.